Oral hygiene: Gum stimulators

 Toothbrushes with pointed rubber tips at the ends of the handles have been available for many years, and have more recently been replaced by a standalone tool called a gum stimulator designed to massage the gum line and the bases of the areas between the teeth.
 Such stimulators help to increase circulation to the gum line and to clear away bacteria which might not be removed by brushing and flossing alone.

 Oral swabs

 Oral care swabs, commonly known as Toothettes, are small sponges attached to a stick, often used for oral care in hospital or long-term care settings.
 The sponge is used to moisten and clear the patient's mouth of debris or thickened saliva in situations where conventional toothbrushing is not an option.

+Dental probiotics

+Some people use probiotics for gingivitis, halitosis, and more.

 Food and drink

 Foods that help muscles and bones also help teeth and gums.
-Vitamin C is necessary, for example, to prevent scurvy which manifests as serious gum disease.
+Vitamin C is necessary, for example, to prevent scurvy, which manifests as serious gum disease.

 Eating a balanced diet and limiting sugar intake can help prevent tooth decay and periodontal disease.
 The Fédération dentaire internationale (FDI World Dental Federation) has promoted foods such as raw vegetables, plain yogurt, cheese, or fruit as dentally beneficial—this has been echoed by the American Dental Association (ADA).